drdrej/Calendar-PhoneGap-Plugin/README.md

 for iOS and Android,
 based on parts of impl. of original plugin, written by : [Eddy Verbruggen](http://www.x-services.nl)

-This branch contains different android-implementation written by me and some changes for iOS.
+This branch contains different android-implementation written by me (A. Siebert) and some changes for iOS.
-API is the same (check Calendar.js).
+API is the same (check Calendar.js). **This implementation for Android supports headless calendar-access.**

 I use this impl in some of my projects.